 VANRATH are delighted to be assisting a leading firm in Belfast City Centre with the recruitment of a Legal Secretary.

-The role will be performed within Monday - Friday 9.00am - 5.00pm - Based in Belfast.
+The role will be performed within Monday - Friday 9.00am - 5.00pm - Permanent position.
+Flexibility available on shifts.

 - All forms of typing / audio typing - letters, faxes, memos, emails, documents,